juzeon/SydneyQt/README.md

 ## Usage

-1. (Optional) Put your `cookies.json` in the same folder as `main.py` according to the instructions in the README file of [EdgeGPT](https://github.com/acheong08/EdgeGPT):
+1. Put your `cookies.json` in the same folder as `main.py` according to the instructions in the README file of [EdgeGPT](https://github.com/acheong08/EdgeGPT):
    - Install the Cookie-Editor extension for [Chrome](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)
    - Go to `bing.com`
    - Open the extension
    - Click `Export` on the bottom right, then `Export as JSON` (This saves your cookies to clipboard)
-   - Paste your cookies into a file `cookies.json`
+   - Paste your cookies into a file `cookies.json`, created in the same directory as `main.py`.
 2. Install requirements:

 ```bash